-Key Steps to Filling a Salaried (Professional) Position Vacancy - Search Committee
+Key Steps to Filling a Hourly (Classified) Position Vacancy - Search Committee

-A diverse search committee can be an important factor in identifying and attracting a wide range of talented candidates.
+A diverse search committee is an important factor in identifying and attracting a wide range of talented candidates.
 Hiring administrators are encouraged to include women and minorities on search committees.
 Departments and constituent groups that work with or are served by the position can be good places to solicit search committee members or to gather job-related scenario based questions for applicants.
-The Associate Director or Director of Equal Opportunity will contact the search committee chair to arrange for a meeting to discuss affirmative action and discrimination issues.

 Role and Purpose for the Search Committee and its Members:

 - Screens the applicants in each stage of the review process based on the identified job-related criteria,